bccp/runtests/README.md

-## Unit Test with MPI via runtests.mpi
+## Defining MPI UnitTests: MPITest decorator

-This feature may belong to a different package; it resides here for now as a feature.
+This feature may belong to a different package; it resides here for now before we can find a reasonable refactoring of the package.

 `MPITest` decorator allows testing with different MPI communicator sizes.

-Examples:
+Example:

     from runtests.mpi import MPITest